joemogy/Gas-Prices-Api/README.md

-# Gass-Prices-Api
+# Gas-Prices-Api

-just wrote this thing quick because my sister came home with a great idea to get real time gas prices for people to get the cheapest price.
+##simple fetch request to gas price api to get the prices of gas in each province.

-simple fetch request to gas price api to get the prices of gas in each province.
+###just wrote this thing quick because my sister came home with a great idea to get real time gas prices for people to get the cheapest price.